-Tutors are senior students who volunteer to help newly arrived students, both international and Estonians, to adapt into academic environment at the University of Tartu.
+Tutors are the senior UT students, who volunteer to help newly arrived degree-seeking students, both international and Estonians, to adapt into academic environment at the University of Tartu.
 They are ready to provide additional guidance and information on several matters, ranging from a study system and student life to living conditions in Tartu and in Estonia in general.

-All newly arrived international students are divided into small groups (maximum 10 people in a group), and each group has a tutor.
-Tutors will receive e-mail addresses of their group-members and it is most probable that new students will be contacted prior to the beginning of a semester.
+All newly admitted international students are divided into groups (approximately 30-40 people in a group), and each group gets a tutor.
+Tutors will receive e-mail addresses of their group-members and new international degree-seeking students will be contacted by their tutor approximately in July.

-Here are some examples of most common questions foreign students have asked over the last years:
+Here are some examples of most common questions international students have asked over the last years:

 How is the credit system arranged at the University?